fachrinnk4869/sugarWise/README.md

 &nbsp;Note: This step assumes you have android studio installed.
 If not, you may need to download and install them first.

 ## Usage
-1. Open the web application in your browser using the URL provided by Flask.
-2. The homepage will statistics and list food that hace been eaten.
+1. The homepage will statistics and list food that hace been eaten.
-3. The recommendation is based on image classifcation
+2. The recommendation is based on image classification

 ## Future work
 - Add more features